nothing

 Disability:

-Disabled people are the exceptions to the intact.
-Both physical and mental.
+People with disabilities are the exceptions to the uninjured — both physically and mentally.
 Exceptions are the foundation of everything that exists.
-If there were no disabled people, there would be no unscathed people either.
-Honor the disabled.
-Your disability carries us integrety.
+If there were no disabled individuals, there would also be no uninjured ones.
+Honor those who are disabled — their disability carries our intactness.

 .